Marathon and Half Marathon FAQs 2017

 There will be water and energy drinks available approximately every 3 miles around the course.
 You will also receive a bottle of water when you finish.
 Water will be available for purchase before the event.

-18. Will the event be chip timed, how does the chip work and how will I receive my results?
+20. Will the event be chip timed, how does the chip work, and how will I receive my results?

 Yes the event will be chip timed.
-You will receive your chip already attached to the back of your running number – you do not need to do anything.
+For the full and half marathon event you will receive your chip already attached to the back of your running number – you do not need to do anything.
 The chip looks like a foam pad – do not tamper with or remove the foam pad as this will prevent your chip from working.
 The chip will record you as you cross the start and finish as well as at various points on the course when you run over a timing mat.
 You do not need to do anything, you just follow the course and this will happen automatically.
 You will be able to search for your finish time online after the event (more details will follow) and if you provided us with a mobile phone number you will also receive a text message after you finish with your time.
-If you haven’t provided us with a mobile number when you signed up and would like to receive the text message don’t worry, we’ll be in touch via the newsletter to let you now what to do.
+For the relay event you will also be chip timed, how this works will be confirmed nearer the time.

-The timing chip is a foam rectangle on the back of your running number.
+For the Full and Half Marathon the timing chip is a foam rectangle on the back of your running number.
 You won’t be able to see the actual ‘chip’ but rest assured it’s there!
 You do not need to do anything to activate it, just attach your number to your t-shirt on the day and the chip will do its job.
+For the Relay event you will also be chip timed, how this works will be confirmed nearer the time.

-Unfortunately due to the nature of the course the Race for Life Marathon and Half Marathon is not accessible for wheelchair or handbike users.
+Unfortunately due to the nature of the course the Race for Life Marathon, Half Marathon and Relay events are not accessible for wheelchair or handbike users.

 We know how important this can be to some participants and are happy for you to wear headphones during the event to allow you listen to iPods, MP3 players or similar music systems.
 However for health and safety reasons you must still be able to hear and be aware of what is happening around you.
 This is important in order to allow our medical providers and their vehicles to operate safely on the day as well as for you to hear any instructions from marshals.
 As such we ask that you keep music to a level that allows this and that you actively listen to any marshal, steward or medical providers on the course.